 Promotional CD rates, or special CD rates, may pay more than standard CD rates offered by financial institutions.
-Here is what you need to know before getting a promotional CD.
+That doesn’t necessarily mean they’re the best rates on the market, though.

 What is a promotional CD?

-A promotional CD, sometimes referred to as a bonus CD, is a certificate of deposit with a higher-than-normal annual percentage yield (APY).
+A promotional CD, sometimes referred to as a bonus or special CD, is a certificate of deposit with a higher-than-normal annual percentage yield (APY).

-Banks and credit unions may offer a promotional CD to attract new customers and their deposits.
+Banks and credit unions may offer a promotional CD to attract new customers.
 These promotions can be a good deal, but they may only be available for a limited time.

-Compare rates to make sure the promotional CD is offering a competitive rate.
+Browse top CD rates to see how the promotional CD compares to competitive market rates.
 The promotional CD probably won’t renew at this special rate, so make sure you re-evaluate the CD market upon renewal.